What is corporate hierarchy?

 Changes in hierarchy today

 Nevertheless, hierarchy might be considered somewhat old-fashioned.
 Many companies today favour a more flexible or ‘flat’ approach.
-To break with tradition, they might:

-• foster leadership capability at lower levels
+• Foster leadership capability at lower levels

-• invite input into the company’s strategy from employee and manager level
+• Invite input into the company’s strategy from employee and manager level

-• identify influential staff and use them to bring about ‘change from within’
+• Identify influential staff and use them to bring about ‘change from within’

-This is particularly relevant as companies become increasingly digital and ‘social.’
 For example, employees at a lower level are now able to communicate to a global audience at the stroke of a key.
-This gives them unprecedented power to influence opinion — power that would normally be reserved for the upper tiers of a company.
+This gives them unprecedented power to influence opinion—power that would normally be reserved for the upper tiers of a company.

-Keeping levels in touch
+Keeping all levels of your business hierarchy in touch

 Even where traditional hierarchy exists, it can be beneficial to bring together various levels of staff for discussion and brainstorming.